joshkadis/themostlaps/copy/about.md

 #### What personal data is stored?

 From your Strava profile, we store your user id, first and last names, a link to your profile photo, and your email address.
 Unless you subscribe to our [newsletter][4], we will _only_ use your email address for administrative purposes.
 We'll never share it with anyone.

+We also store, of course, the authentication token used to fetch your rides from the Strava API.
+However, this is only used "behind the scenes" on our server.
+It is never exposed to your browser.

 #### What about private rides?